| | | |

 Use the Bones Multiple Times

-For a new batch of broth, simply freshen the roaster oven or stock pot.
+For a new batch of broth, freshen the roaster oven or stock pot.
 The process is quite simple –

 1. Remove the spent herbs, onions, garlic, feet